ten7/handbook.ten7.com/040-our-benefits.md

 * Setting up your home office (buying furniture, etc.)
 * Internet service, cell phone service

-TEN7 covers the cost for required software and tools, such as licenses for PHPStorm, the Adobe suite of products, JIRA, etc.
+TEN7 covers the cost for required software and tools, such as licenses for PHPStorm, the Adobe suite of products, JIRA, etc as well as a professional quality headset.

 If your computer is on the fritz or in need of repair, TEN7 will provide you with a temporary, loaner laptop at our discretion.